Tips for Taps Blog

-While generally good advice, boiling water isn’t always the proper course of action — it kills bacteria, but it will also concentrate any heavy metals present.
-That means you could be drinking water with more toxic metals than if you hadn't boiled the water.
+While generally good advice, boiling water isn’t always the proper course of action—it kills bacteria, but it will also concentrate any heavy metals present .
 The best way to make sure you’re treating your water properly is to identify what’s in it.

 Check out the complete collection of Tap Score’s water testing packages to make an informed decision or send us a message at firstname.lastname@example.org for more information!

 I Have Well Water